Alluxio/alluxio/docs/Running-Tachyon-Locally.md

-Then, you can format Tachyon FileSystem and start it. *Note: since Tachyon needs to setup [RAMFS](https://www.kernel.org/doc/Documentation/filesystems/ramfs-rootfs-initramfs.txt), starting a local system requires users to input their root password for Linux based users.*
+Then, you can format Tachyon FileSystem and start it. *Note: since Tachyon needs to setup [RAMFS](https://www.kernel.org/doc/Documentation/filesystems/ramfs-rootfs-initramfs.txt), starting a local system requires users to input their root password for Linux based users.
+To avoid the need to repeatedly input the root password, you can add the public ssh key for the host into `~/.ssh/authorized_keys`.*

 ```bash
 $ ./bin/tachyon format